 How do you properly budget a successful rebrand and activation?

 A recent article in Forbes points out that companies “cut quickly and repent at leisure because the brand awareness challenges you have which ultimately drive preference and loyalty can unfold over a longer period of time.”
-That means CMOs need to work harder at fighting to get their budgets back because it might not be “quite as simple as they think it will be.”
+That means CMOs need to work harder at helping others understand rebranding costs and benefits; otherwise, fighting to get their budgets back might not be “quite as simple as they think it will be.”

 Branding and rebranding often fall under the “awareness” umbrella, so even though they’re essential to a brand’s success they’re often executed under tight budget constraints.
 If that describes your organization, how do you properly allocate a budget for a successful rebranding?